-- (1) Unless otherwise directed by the assigned judge, the parties may nominate a neutral who is not on the panel.
-The parties shall submit with their report on neutral evaluation written agreements, signed by counsel for each participating party and the nominee, stating that neutral evaluation shall occur within a specified time frame.
-Faxed documents may be attached to the report if paper copies are simultaneously mailed to the Clerk of Court for filing. - (2) If the parties agree on a neutral, the assigned judge will appoint the parties' nominee unless the nominee is disqualified or otherwise precluded from serving. - (3) If the parties cannot agree on a neutral, the assigned judge will appoint an available neutral from the panel.
+(1) Unless otherwise directed by the assigned judge, the parties may nominate a neutral who is not on the panel.
+The parties shall attach as an exhibit to their report on neutral evaluation a written agreement among the parties and the nominee, stating that neutral evaluation shall occur within a specified time frame.
+Conventional filers may attach faxed documents to the report if paper copies are simultaneously mailed to the Clerk of Court for filing.

+(2) If the parties agree on a neutral, the assigned judge will appoint the parties' nominee unless the nominee is disqualified or otherwise precluded from serving.

+(3) If the parties cannot agree on a neutral, the assigned judge will appoint an available neutral from the panel.

-- (4) The Clerk of Court shall serve orders of appointment on all counsel in the case and on the appointed neutral. - (5) Within seven (7) calendar days after the neutral is appointed, the participating party whose name appears first in the caption of the case shall provide the neutral with a copy of: - (a) the order of reference: - (b) each party's most recent pleading; and - (c) any other order or document from the court file that sets forth requirements or stipulations related to the evaluation.
+(4) The Clerk of Court shall serve orders of appointment on all counsel in the case and on the appointed neutral.

+(5) Within seven (7) calendar days after the neutral is appointed, the participating party whose name appears first in the caption of the case shall provide the neutral with a copy of:

+- (a) the order of reference;

+- (b) each party's most recent pleading; and

+- (c) any other order or document from the court file that sets forth requirements or stipulations related to the evaluation.